vltabacaru/testing/orcl-dbcs-feat-19c-hol/blockchain/blockchain.md

 It is easy to verify `ORABCTAB_USER_NUMBER$` for example.

 ````
-SQL> select SYS_CONTEXT('USERENV','SESSION_USERID') from dual;
+select SYS_CONTEXT('USERENV','SESSION_USERID') from dual;

 SYS_CONTEXT('USERENV','SESSION_USERID')
 -----------------------------------------------------------------------
 113
 ````

+## Step 10: Validate Records in Blockchain Table

 Last but not least, I want to mention the `DBMS_BLOCKCHAIN_TABLE` package that can be used to manage records in blockchain tables.
-Some of the tasks we can perform are: delete rows that are beyond the retention period, sign a row you inserted after it is added to a chain, or verify the hashes and signatures on rows.
+Some of the tasks we can perform are:

+- Delete rows that are beyond the retention period;
+- Sign a row you inserted after it is added to a chain;
+- Verify the hashes and signatures on rows.

 Here is a simple example of verifying or validating a row.
+Use the value of `ORABCTAB_INST_ID$` hidden column for **instance_id** variable.

 ````
-SQL> DECLARE
+DECLARE
       verify_rows NUMBER;
       instance_id NUMBER;
 BEGIN